devzendo/transputer-macro-assembler/README.md

 Rationale
 ---------
-I needed a macro assembler to assemble eForth.
+I needed a macro assembler to assemble eForth (and in a reusable form for future Transputer language projects).
 I have MASM 6, which works fine, but is closed source, and in 2018, quite difficult to obtain legitimately.
 (I have Windows XP SP2, Visual C++ Studio 6.0, and the Processor Pack 5 - this latter is now unobtainium, so was retreived via the Wayback Machine - more